 I want to say that when you paint Easter eggs in a bag, it’s mess free.
 For many kids, it would be anyway!
 My little girl reached right in and grabbed the painted eggs herself.
 Who am I to say no to that?
 However, if the fear of creating a mess is something that stops you from getting artsy with your kids?
 Or, if they are not interested in getting their hands covered in paint, this Easter color mixing activity can be done without any mess.
 The Easter eggs are artificial and coated with paper.
 Paint and dye these eggs, just like real eggs and kept year after year.

 Gather your materials.
-You will need some paper or wood craft eggs, liquid paint, gallon ziplock style bags, and something to rest the wet eggs on to dry.
+You will need some paper or woodcraft eggs, liquid paint, gallon ziplock style bags, and something to rest the wet eggs on to dry.
 You may also want a piece of painter’s tape to hold the bag in place while pouring paint into it.

-Start by rolling the edges of a bag down and taping the bottom to the table to keep it all stable.
+First, start by rolling the edges of a bag down and taping the bottom to the table to keep it all stable.

 Pop the eggs in.
 It’s more fun if you pop two in at a time, especially if you shake it because they clang together.
-If you are doing this with real eggs only do one at a time or you will have shell everywhere.
+So, if you are doing this with real eggs only do one at a time or you will have shell everywhere.
 I imagined she’d shake the bag but she liked squishing it more.
-Which is fine, don’t get hung up on the little details like this.